teamredlabs/python-libnetfilter-log/README.md

 Get the packet timestamp.
 Wraps around the `nflog_get_timestamp` function.

 **Returns**
-* A tuple containing the timestamp's seconds and microseconds components respectively
+* A tuple containing the timestamp's seconds and microseconds component respectively

 #### `NetfilterLogData.get_indev()`